Something Awful: Death of Sean Smith

-Sean Smith, a forum moderator and leading member of the Something Awful alliance in the video game Eve Online, was killed in the attack on Benghazi, Libya, on September 11, 2012.
-Eve Online players paid respect to Smith by renaming space stations after him.
+Sean Smith, a US Foreign Service Information Management Officer, as well as a Something Awful forum moderator and leading member of the Goonswarm Federation alliance (which originated in part from the Something Awful forums) in the video game Eve Online, was killed in the 2012 Benghazi attack on September 11, 2012.
+Eve Online players paid respect to Smith by renaming in-game space stations after him.

 Site content

 The frontpage article series Golan the Insatiable is the basis of an animated series of the same name that premiered on Animation Domination on Fox on July 27, 2013.

-In 2014, the American Folklife Center announced that Something Awful one of the sites it would be archiving as part of its efforts to compile a history of digital culture.
+In 2014, the American Folklife Center announced that Something Awful was one of the sites it would be archiving as part of its efforts to compile a history of digital culture.

 Forums

 The site is home to a collection of Internet forums running a highly customized version of vBulletin, charging a one-time registration fee of US$9.95 for posting privileges and full access to the forums, with additional user account and forum features available for purchase at prices ranging from US$4.95 to US$29.95.

 The forums have spread several Internet memes, such as "all your base are belong to us".
+Additionally, image macros originated on the site in 2001, originally as a vBulletin feature introduced by Kyanka.
 The forum's users refer to themselves as "Goons".
 A weekly activity is "Photoshop Phriday", where users will modify existing images to create parodies through the use of image-editing software such as Adobe Photoshop.
 The website also highlights some of what its administrators believe to be exceptional forum threads in the Comedy Goldmine feature.
 A forum member, moot, also launched 4chan after hentai was banned, and the Let's Play phenomenon originated in posts on the Something Awful forums.

+The "Groverhaus" internet meme originated with a 2006 thread by the forum moderator "Grover", documenting the building process of a do it yourself extension to his house, which has been mocked online for its poor design and execution.
+The phrase "load-bearing drywall" was coined in response to the thread.

 Many originators of "Weird Twitter", including dril, originally posted in Something Awful's Fuck You and Die forum.
 The Slender Man urban legend was created in a 2009 thread in the Something Awful forum.
 The 2015 video game Dropsy originated as a 2008 CYOA thread on the Something Awful forums.

+A 2017 bathroom renovation by forum user "bEatmastrJ" became an internet meme mockingly called the "Doom bathroom" after its design.
+In 2019 a playable Doom II map of the bathroom called BATHDOOM was created by Twitter user Dieting Hippo.
+The house was listed for sale in 2025.